scholarslab/makergrounds/README.md

   - Then open http://localhost:4000 in your browser

 ## Publish
+- Copy the files from the backend
+  - In the terminal, run the script in the "_bin" folder that copies all of the json files and image files "copy-files.sh"
+  - `./_bin/copy-server.sh`
-- Run `jekyll build` to generate the static HTML/CSS/Javascript files.
+- In terminal, run `jekyll build` to generate the static HTML/CSS/Javascript files.
 They are stored in the '_site' folder
 - Copy the files from '_site' to the server.
+  - In the terminal, run the script in the "_bin" folder that runs an rsync to copy over files and remove unused files from the server, "update-server.sh"
+  - `./_bin/update-server.sh`

 ## Theme
 - Theme uses [Start Bootstrap](http://startbootstrap.com/) - [Creative](http://startbootstrap.com/template-overviews/creative/)